njordhov/droidbox/README.md

 ## Activate USB

-Activate USB from the host computer while the VM is powered off:
+Activate USB from a host computer terminal:

     VBoxManage controlvm droidbox-0 poweroff
-    VBoxManage modifyvm droidbox-0  --usb on
-    VBoxManage modifyvm droidbox-0  --usbehci on
+    VBoxManage modifyvm droidbox-0  --usb on --usbehci on
-    VBoxManage startvm droidbox-0 --type headless

-Alternatively, edit the Settings in the VirtualBox application after shutting down the instance.
+Alternatively, manually edit the Settings in the VirtualBox application after powering down the instance.
 See the Ports:USB tab, Enable USB Controller and USB 2.0.

-## Final Steps

-Consider creating a clone of this image for new instances to avoid repeating the steps each time.

-## Connecting to the Instance
+# Android App Development

+Create a clone of the machine image called say droidbox-1:

+    VBoxManage clonevm droidbox-0 --name droidbox-1 --register

+Start up the new clone:

+    VBoxManage startvm droidbox-1 --type gui

+In the droidbox-1 window, press enter to select the *Ubuntu entry and continue to login.

 Connect using:

+    droidbox1=`VBoxManage guestproperty get "droidbox-1" "/VirtualBox/GuestInfo/Net/0/V4/IP" | awk '{ print $2 }'`
-    ssh 192.168.56.1
+    ssh $droidbox1

-Use the ip adress from the install in place of 192.168.56.1

-# App Development
+##  Create the App

 To create your first app see the tutorial at https://github.com/clojure-android/lein-droid/wiki/Tutorial